By RayC Jan. 08, 2018

 Gilead’s reality is especially frightening because it is set, not in some obscure past, but in the very near future.
 The backstory is told through flashbacks, which work as breaths of fresh air before we are drowned again in the grim and dreary present.
 In the old world, Offred was a regular woman with a family and a job, the child of a feminist single mother; her best friend Moira was fiercely independent.

-Easily among the very best things on television this year, The Handmaid’s Tale is set in a future where fertility rates have collapsed due to environmental degradation and sexually transmitted diseases.
+Easily among the very best things on television, The Handmaid’s Tale is set in a future where fertility rates have collapsed due to environmental degradation and sexually transmitted diseases.
 Image credit: Hulu

-Easily among the very best things on television this year, The Handmaid’s Tale is set in a future where fertility rates have collapsed due to environmental degradation and sexually transmitted diseases.
+Easily among the very best things on television, The Handmaid’s Tale is set in a future where fertility rates have collapsed due to environmental degradation and sexually transmitted diseases.

 Image credit: Hulu